thegriglat/ecal-dpg-plots/README.md

 ## For all

-Please made all changes vie Merge Request (**don't commit in `master` directly!!!!**).
-The allow to easy track and discuss changes without penalty to speed of developing.
-Also pipelines are set up to check each merge request to fastly find typos and mistakes.
+Please make all changes via Merge Request (**don't commit in `master` directly!**).
+It allows to easy track and discuss changes without penalty to speed of developing.
+Also gitlab pipelines are set up to check each merge request to fastly find typos and mistakes.

 ## For users

 All website content is placed under `content/` directory.

-To add a new plot `cd` to directory with session name (don't forget replace `/` with `_` in the directory name) and create new directory with supposed image's name withou prefix (e.g. `FooBar` for `FooBar.png`).
+To add a new plot `cd` to directory with session name (or create them, don't forget replace `/` with `_` in the directory name) and create new directory with supposed image's name without prefix (e.g. `FooBar` for `FooBar.png`).

 At this step you will have something like that: